 To help shippers save money, we came up with our Instant Prebate program, which provides automatic cost savings of up to 50% on contracted TL freight.
 Savings depend on lane, commodity, and time of shipment.
 See how much you can save in the graphic below:

-According to an internal analysis, TL shippers that switch to shared truckload shipping for freight that measures 10-44 linear feet and less than 36,000 pounds can reduce costs by an average of 16%.
+According to proprietary data, TL shippers that switch to shared truckload shipping for freight that measures 10-44 linear feet and less than 36,000 pounds can reduce costs by an average of 16%.

 Here’s how Instant Prebate works: